prabhasapkota/Data-Analytics-Capstone/README.md

 To forecast sustainability for goal 3, the process began by preparing the dataset, ensuring the year column was converted to a datetime format for time-series modeling.
 The next step involved building a time-series forecasting model using historical productivity data.
 The model was optimized using the L-BFGS-B method, a widely used optimization technique for unconstrained problems, which minimized the loss function and fine-tuned the model parameters.
 After optimization, the historical and forecasted productivity values were plotted, with historical data shown in blue and forecasted data in red, to visually display the predictions over time.
 The forecast results were provided as predicted values for future years, offering insights into potential trends in agricultural productivity.
 ![alt text](<images/Code for Goal 3.png>)
 ![alt text](images/Forcast.png)
+* Historical Data Analysis: The graph visualizes past agricultural productivity trends, highlighting inconsistencies that may influence the model's ability to accurately capture patterns.
+* Forecasting Component: The red line represents the model's forecast, providing a forward-looking view of agricultural productivity.
+Despite the irregularities in historical data, the forecast predicts a relatively stable trend.

 ## Visualization
 Using graphs to present numbers is a great way to tell a story with data.
 Data visualizations make large or small sets of information easier for the human brain to understand and interpret.